RoboticsMars RoverPCB DesignPower ElectronicsROS 2Autonomous Systems

 Key Engineering Contributions

-Purpose: simplify wiring, improve reliability, and centralize rover electronics.
+Purpose: simplify wiring, improve reliability, and centralize rover electronics into a single maintainable board.

 2. High-Current Power System